Foliar spraying and cannabis

 Another major benefit of foliar feeding is that when nutrients are applied to the foliage, it encourages plants to exude more carbohydrates into the root zone, which in turn increases microbial activity in the root area, working to increase nutrient uptake from the soil.

-Due to the quick results obtained, foliar feeding is very popular with gardeners as an instant fix to correct deficiencies, delivering nutrients directly to the foliage in a plant-ready form when the plant needs them most, but without adding more fertiliser to the soil, were it could contribute to an build up of nutrients and the resulting lock-out, only making the situation worse.
+Due to the quick results obtained, foliar feeding is very popular with gardeners as an instant fix to correct deficiencies, delivering nutrients directly to the foliage in a plant-ready form when the plant needs them most, but without adding more fertiliser to the soil, where it could contribute to a build-up of nutrients and the resulting lock-out, only making the situation worse.

 Fungicides and insecticides

-Many plant problems with pests and diseases can be solved with a foliar application of a fungicide or insecticide, however any experienced grower will tell you that prevention is the key and regular use of organic preventive products will help greatly towards a trouble-free grow and a happy harvest.
-Fortunately many organic products are equally useful as preventive measures as they are at combating existing issues.
+Many plant problems with pests and diseases can be solved with a foliar application of a fungicide or insecticide, however, any experienced grower will tell you that prevention is the key and regular use of organic preventive products will help greatly towards a trouble-free grow and happy harvest.
+Fortunately, many organic products are equally useful as preventive measures as they are at combating existing issues.

 Stimulators, boosters and microbial inoculants.

 An ample selection of plant growth stimulators and boosters suitable for foliar application are available to increase vigour, boost growth and reinforce plants' immune systems, these include products such as Acti-Vera from BioBizz, Cannabogen's Delta 8 or Vita Race by Plagron, all suitable for foliar application during vegetative growth to encourage bigger and healthier plants.